rnason/ActionsTest/README.md

 ###########################################################################
-# Optional rnason/ActionsTest Module Vars:                             #
+# Optional ActionsTest Module Vars:
 #-------------------------------------------------------------------------#
 # The following variables have default values already set by the module.  #
 # They will not need to be included in a project root module variables.tf #